I just really noticed the date.

 I took the day off and went rambling with Peacock.

-Besides, they didn’t have school today, and who can really clean with a bunch of brats running around, even if my brats are of the age they shouldn’t be producing more mess?
+Besides, they didn't have school today, and who can really clean with a bunch of brats running around, even if my brats are old enough that they shouldn't be producing more mess?

-I doubt the outside cats have eaten since Friday morning, and I can’t find their food.
+I doubt the outside cats have eaten since Friday morning because I can't find their food.

-I swear Raven and KS and whatever buddies they had over all weekend had a couple of parties because all my silverware has walked out of the house.
+I swear Raven, K.S., and whatever buddies they had over all weekend had a couple of parties because all my silverware has walked out of the house.

 It goes on and on.